zyxmon/entware-arm/README.md

 # Description

-qnapware is a fork of entware for QNAP NASes.
+Entware-arm is a fork of entware for armv7 architecture